 The packaging process is unique to each component and based on several factors, and your roll former should treat it as such.
 Your metal forming partner should spend money on packaging, period!
 Nothing is worse than damaged products in the field, which causes exponential problems for the entire supply chain.

 If your vendor adds several easily repeatable features in-line, you reduce queuing and handling, which can boost delivery performance.

-Consider a Second-Source Supplier For a More Efficient Supply Chain
+Consider Dual Sourcing Your Roll Forming For a More Efficient Supply Chain

-Dual-source supply is a great way to lower your supply chain risk.
-A quality domestic second source supplier will help you make sure your work is done on time so you can keep moving forward with no major disruptions.
+Dual-sourcing is a great way to create an efficient supply chain.
+A quality domestic second source supplier will help you make sure your work is done on time so you can keep moving forward with no significant disruptions.

 Grab a Quote!

-Small to mid-sized domestic roll forming companies like Dahlstrom are positioned to be great partners for your roll forming needs.
+Small to mid-sized domestic roll forming companies like Dahlstrom are great partners for your roll forming needs.
 Contact us for a quote today!